Back to Blog

 Conclusion: MCP Security Is Not Optional

 The Model Context Protocol represents the future of AI agent architecture, but its security model is fundamentally different from traditional applications.
-The 40% vulnerability rate and rising breach frequency make clear that MCP security cannot be an afterthought.
+The 82% path-traversal exposure rate and rising disclosure frequency make clear that MCP security cannot be an afterthought.

 Every AI team building or deploying MCP servers should: